‘This is God’s grace’: Illinois teen hopes to create memories while battling terminal brain tumor

 In that moment, Wilson said she was relying on her faith.

-“I made this deal with God that I would serve him for the rest of my life if he just took some breaths,” Wilson said.
+“I made this deal with God that I would serve him for the rest of my life if [Worley] just took some breaths,” Wilson said.

-Worley was diagnosed with a stroke, but family said doctors didn’t know initially why.
-Due to puberty, Wilson said Brice’s tumor, which is inoperable, started to grow and it produced a build up of fluid in the brain.
+Worley was diagnosed with a stroke, but the family said doctors didn’t initially know why.
+Amid puberty, Wilson said Brice’s tumor, which is inoperable, started to grow and produced a build-up of fluid in the brain.

 After a week in the ICU, Worley spent time at the Shirley Ryan Ability Lab to relearn how to walk, eat and move his arms.